mohammed-145/Global-Freelancers-Analysis-/README.md

 # Overview

-This project explores a global freelancers dataset using MySQL, focusing on data cleaning, exploratory data analysis (EDA), and relationship analysis**.
-The objective is to demonstrate strong SQL skills and an end-to-end analytical workflow suitable for a data analyst portfolio.
+This project explores a global freelancers dataset using MySQL, focusing on data cleaning, exploratory data analysis (EDA), relationship analysis, and creating a dashboard  using Power BI to demonstarte the insights.
+The objective is to demonstrate strong SQL skills, Power BI skills, and an end-to-end analytical workflow suitable for a data analyst portfolio.

 The project simulates a real-world scenario where raw data must be cleaned, standardized, and analyzed before meaningful insights can be extracted.